 Working with Driver Prioritizations

 Working with business drivers as independent entities does not represent how an organization typically operates.
-There are relationships between drivers, and these relationships help drive decisions in an organization.
+There are relationships between drivers, and these relationships help influence decisions in an organization.
 As the preferences of executives vary and as the needs of different areas of the business vary, it is possible that the priorities and collection of related drivers will vary too.
-This section focuses on setting up two types of driver prioritizes and then evaluating and adjusting the results until the consistency ratio is acceptable.
+This section focuses on setting up two types of driver prioritizations, essentially allowing for multiple scoring and ranking criteria to be used based upon different business priorities.
+This allows the PMO or the portfolio team to be able to [AU: clarify] evaluate and adjusting the results until the consistency ratio is acceptable in the business driver planning scenario.

-As in building business drivers, the driver prioritization, whether automatic or manual, values must always total 100%.
-If you fail to achieve 100%, the system will make adjustments to result in a total of 100%.
+As in building business drivers, the driver prioritization, whether automatic or manual, values must always total 100 percent.
+If you fail to achieve 100 percent, the system will make adjustments to result in a total of 100 percent.

 If you decide to create a new manual prioritization, follow these steps: